Lara Scandar: About A Girl

-In 2012, Scandar released her first studio album About A Girl, which included three songs written by her, one Arabic track, a dance cover of Toto Cutugno’s "L’Italiano" and six other tracks.
+In 2012, Scandar released her first studio album About A Girl, which included three songs written by her, one Arabic track, a dance cover of Toto Cutugno’s "L'Italiano" and six other tracks.
 The success of her single "Taalou Ghannou Maaya" (Toto Cutugno’s cover) garnered a larger Arabic-speaking audience and helped gain more recognition in the Arab world as well as several other music awards and nominations.

 2014–present

 Scandar teamed up with Herbal Essences Arabia for the first online interactive concert in the Middle East, covering popular Egyptian classics as well as originals and other covers in English.
 The concert allowed fans to interact with the musician during the concert and be the first to listen to her new single "Love Birds".

 Scandar is currently working on her new album.
 She released "Khalas Khalas", her first Lebanese single, in April 2017 and its video clip in May 2017.

+She participated in the opening ceremony of Rams road in luxor by singing a duet with the star mohamed hamaki called "baladna helwa".

+She also participated as an actress in "al thamania" series and in "kera wel gen" movie which was a blockbuster in Egypt.